buj201/makefile_tutorial/ch5/README.md

 ### Exploration

 1. Run `make`.
-Note the the first lines sent to stdout are from the $(info ...) call on line 57.
-The rest of the stoutput is when make executes recipes.
+Note the section dividers in stdout are intended to divide the sections of the makefile.
-2. How is eval being
+2. How are user-defined functions being used in this makefile?
+3. How is variable appending useful when using eval?
+4. How do info/eval compare?